 Top 10 Environmental Science Research Topics

-People tend to overlook the environment.
-They know it's important but fail to understand how important it really is.
+The Bureau of Labor Statistics estimates that employment opportunities in environmental science will increase by 8% by 2030.
 Without a healthy environment, we wouldn't have fields like physics, economics, medicine, engineering, and education — because there wouldn't be any humans.

 Whether you're majoring in environmental science or hoping to write a compelling research paper, here are some of the most interesting environmental science topics you can pursue right now.